I’ve been visiting Mount Desert Island for more than 40 years and have come to know all about the best places to stay in Bar Harbor, Maine.

 Bar Harbor, Maine vacation rentals are easy to find on popular rental websites like AirBNB.

-AirBNB is also a great spot to check if you’re looking to host a small gathering in Bar Harbor (with permission from the property owners, of course), as it’s easier to find larger properties with the amount of space you need.
+AirBNB is also a great spot to check if you’re looking to host a small gathering (with permission from the property owners, of course), as it’s easier to find larger properties with the amount of space you need.

 Bar Harbor Inns and Bed & Breakfasts